jahokas/Peer-reviews/README.md

 # Peer-graded Assignment Week 1: Capstone Project
-## The Battle of Neighborhoods
+## The Battle of Neighborhoods in Lyon, France

 ### 1. Introduction - Business Problem Description

 In this assignment, I prepare a market research for a nordic coffee shop chain that plans to establish new franchises in France, potentially in Lyon.
 The coffee shop chain runs also a cutlery online store.

-I prepare a detailed study that names districts and neighbourhoods where to locate coffee shops in Lyon.
+I will prepare a detailed study that names districts and neighbourhoods where to locate coffee shops in Lyon.
 The Foursquare is an excellent location data and technology platform to study different options for locations.

 **The business concept**